longturn/freeciv21/docs/Coding/scorelog.rst

 **********************************

 Empty lines and lines starting with ``#`` are comments.
 Each non-comment line starts with a command.
-The parameter are supplied on that line and are seperated by a space.
+The parameter are supplied on that line and are separated by a space.
 Strings which may contain whitespaces are always the last parameter and so extend until the end of line.

 The following commands exists: